mattereppe/otupy/docs/developingextensions.md

 slpf.Args(...)
 ```

-## Adding new actuators
+## Implement concrete actuators

+Concrete actuators are server applications that translate an `Actuator` profile into commands and configurations on security functions.
+The same `Actuator` profile may be implemented by multiple concrete actuators, depending on the technology of the security function (e.g., an SLPF actuator may be used to control `iptables`, `pfsense`, etc.).

 Implementing an `Actuator` is really straightforward.
-There are only two requirements for its interface:
+There is  only one requirement for its interface:
-- an `Actuator` must set the class member `profile` to the profile it implements;
 - an `Actuator` must implement a `run(cmd)` method that processes a command and returns the response.
 ```
 class Actuator:
-  profile = slpf

   def run(self, cmd):
      ...